 The dress code requirements are really very minimal and allow students to dress in a way that respects others and themselves.
 If a student fails to wear his/her uniform in a modest manner or in compliance with the above code, he/she will be sent to the administrator to address the situation.
 The following steps will be taken:

-- The first offense will result in borrowing a Network t-shirt or sweatshirt for the day or calling a parent/guardian to bring appropriate clothing to The Network.
+- The first offense will result in borrowing a Network t-shirt, sweatshirt, or pants for the day or calling a parent/guardian to bring appropriate clothing to The Network.

 - The second time a student comes without a Network shirt, a new shirt will be provided to the student, and the family's account will be billed for the cost.

 - For repeated dress code violations, the student may be sent home and not allowed to attend classes.